 OPCW does not disclose the identity of designated labs that have contributed to specific OPCW activities.
 These labs are bound by secrecy agreements regarding the work they do with the OPCW.
 These agreements exist to ensure the integrity of the analysis and results provided by the designated labs.

-When designating laboratories for the analysis of authentic samples, and in accordance with C-I/DEC.61 and C-I/DEC.65, the Director-General takes the following into account:
+When designating laboratories for the analysis of authentic samples the Director-General takes the following into account:

 - Whether the laboratory has established a quality system in accordance with the standards (ISO/IEC 17025:2005 or equivalent) and has valid accreditation by an internationally recognised accreditation body for the tasks for which it is seeking designation—namely, for the analysis of chemical-warfare agents and related compounds in various types of samples; and